BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Torres del Paine if I want to hike the 'W' trek without too many crowds but still have decent weather?
+When is the absolute best time to visit Torres del Paine if I want to hike the W Trek without the crowds but still have decent weather?

-What's the deal with booking accommodations and campsites inside the park?
-Do I really need to book months in advance?
+What's the deal with booking accommodation and transport within the park?
+Can I just wing it?

 How many days do you need in Torres del Paine National Park, Chile?